top of page

 Amanda Hughen

 Amanda Hughen is a visual artist who lives and works in San Francisco.
 Hughen/Starkweather, her 20 year collaboration with artist Jennifer Starkweather, has shown internationally including commissions by SFMOMA, the Asian Art Museum, San Francisco Arts Commission, Samuel Merritt University, among others.
 Their research-based work centers around water and investigates engineered landscapes impacted by climate change.
+Previously, she served on the boards of Southern Exposure and the San Francisco Arts Commission.

 IMG_1682 2_edited.jpg